Surge protector: Protectors

-Additionally, some consumer-grade protectors have ports for Ethernet, cable television and plain old telephone service, and plugging them in allows the surge protector to shield them from external electrical damage.
+Additionally, some consumer-grade protectors have ports for Ethernet, cable television (CATV) and plain old telephone service, and plugging them in allows the surge protector to shield them from external electrical damage.

-The characteristic of a TVS requires that it respond to overvoltages faster than other common overvoltage protection components such as varistors or gas discharge tubes.
+The characteristic of a TVS requires that it respond to overvoltages faster than other common overvoltage protection components such as varistors or gas discharge tubes (GDT).
 This makes TVS devices or components useful for protection against very fast and often damaging voltage spikes.
 These fast overvoltage spikes are present on all distribution networks and can be caused by either internal or external events, such as lightning or motor arcing.

-Applications of transient voltage suppression diodes are used for unidirectional or bidirectional electrostatic discharge protection of transmission or data lines in electronic circuits.
+Transient voltage suppression diodes are used for unidirectional or bidirectional electrostatic discharge protection of transmission or data lines in electronic circuits.
 MOV-based TVSs are used to protect home electronics and distribution systems and may accommodate industrial-level power distribution disturbances, saving downtime and damage to equipment.
 The level of energy in a transient overvoltage can be equated to energy measured in joules or related to electric current when devices are rated for various applications.
 These bursts of overvoltage can be measured with specialized electronic meters that can show power disturbances of thousands of volts amplitude that last for a few microseconds or less.

-It is possible for a MOV to overheat when exposed to overvoltage sufficient for the MOV to start conducting, but not enough to totally destroy it, or to blow a house fuse.
+It is possible for a MOV to overheat when exposed to overvoltage sufficient for the MOV to start conducting, but not enough to destroy it, or to blow a house fuse.
 If the overvoltage condition persists long enough to cause significant heating of the MOV, it can result in thermal damage to the device and potentially start a fire.